 - Montana Vocational Rehabilitation and Blind Services (VRBS) has onboarded ten Vocational Rehabilitation Technicians throughout the state to support Rehabilitation Counseling staff since Jan 2022. - The ten technicians have participated in the following trainings since being onboarded: - i.
 VRBS Foundations - ii.
 VR 101 through Interworks Institute at San Diego State University - iii.
-Job Seeker Central through Montana Department of Labor and Industry - Through these efforts the work that is being conducted by the technicians has allowed VRBS to invite over 800 individuals with disabilities in for employment plan services that had been on the Order of Selection Waiting list.
+Job Seeker Central through Montana Department of Labor and Industry - iv.
+2023 VRBS All-Staff - v.
+WIOA Regional Planning sessions - Through these efforts the work that is being conducted by the technicians has allowed VRBS to invite over 800 individuals with disabilities in for employment plan services that had been on the Order of Selection Waiting list.
+The Waiting List was cleared on Jan 20, 2023.
+Since the Waiting List was eliminated applications for the program have increased by 30% and the additional staff supported by this project has allowed the program to manage and serve a caseload that is historically higher than the eight years.
 These individuals are currently receiving services to prepare for training services or to directly enter the workforce.